s4zong/extract_COVID19_events_from_Twitter/shared_task/README.md

 ### Run baseline

+*2020.7.6: We are working on providing a data pre-processing script to simplify the steps to run the baseline.
+We will be releasing it within this week.*

 Here are the steps for running our logistic regression baseline on a single task: to predict if a given chunk could answer ``who is tested positive" question in tested positive event category.

 0. Please download tweets and use proper NLP tools to tokenize all tweets.